sjp38/linux/Documentation/admin-guide/mm/damon/guide.rst

 memory management.

-For the tuning, you could measure the performance metrics such as IPC, TLB misses, and swap in/out events for varying parameters.
+For the tuning, you could measure the performance metrics such as IPC, TLB misses, and swap in/out events and adjusts the parameters based on their changes.
+The total number and the total size of the regions that each scheme is applied, which are provided via the debugfs interface and the programming interface can also be useful.
 Writing a program automating this optimal parameter could be an option.

 Personalized DAMON Application